 (1) In this section —

-“commencement day” means the day on which this Part comes into operation.
+“commencement day” means the day on which this Part comes into operation;

+“Western Power Corporation” means the body corporate that was the corporation under the Electricity Corporation Act 1994 section 4 before that section was repealed by the Electricity Corporations Act 2005 Schedule 5 clause 11.

 (2) This section applies to every person (an “existing operator”) who immediately before the commencement day was undertaking any activity that, after that day, is required to be licensed under section 7.

 (3) An existing operator who wishes to apply for a licence in respect of an activity referred to in subsection (2) must do so within 12 months after the commencement day.